jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/deciding-what-to-buy.md

 By **Waldo Jaquith**, **Randy Hart**, **Mark Hopson**, and **Vicki McFadden**

 **Challenge:** Agencies are not structuring their contracts to support buying Agile software development services.
-{:.guide-higlight}
+{:.guide-highlight}

 #### Executive Summary

--   Legacy contract formats that detail hundreds to thousands of software requirements up front are not suitable for Agile software development services.
+-   Legacy contract formats[^formats] that detail hundreds to thousands of software requirements up front are not suitable for Agile software development services.

 -   With the Agile contract template, available as a template, agencies should procure developers' time, as prioritized by the government product owner through an Agile cadence.
 Any contract must secure sufficient data rights for the agency in the work product or result of the development effort based on their mission needs.